xinpeng-ust/xinpeng-ust.github.io/index.md

 ### Biography

 {: .text-justify}
-*Jingwen Tong* received the B.E. degree in electrical engineering from China Jiliang University, Hangzhou, China, in 2015, the M.S. degree in electrical engineering from Ningbo University, Ningbo, China, in 2018, and the Ph.D. degree from the Department of Informatics and Communication System, Xiamen University, Xiamen, China.
-From 2019 to 2020, he was a Visiting Ph.D.
-Student with the Department of Electrical and Computer Engineering, University of Houston, Houston, USA.
-Currently, he is a Post-Doctoral Fellow with the Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology (HKUST).
-His main research interests include multi-armed bandit (MAB), optimization, Foundation model, and resource allocation in wireless communications.
-Here is the [CV](https://github.com/jwentong/jwentong.github.io/tree/master/assets/documents/Jingwen-Tong.pdf).
+*Xin PENG* received a B.E. degree in Microelectronics from Changchun University of Science and Technology (CUST), Changchun, China, in 2016, the M.S. degree in Integrated Circuit Engineering from University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2019, and the Ph.D. degree from the Department of Electronic and Computer Engineering, Hong Kong University of Science and Technology (HKUST), Hong Kong, China, in 2024.

 {: .text-justify}
-* 2022.08-Now, Post-Doctoral Fellow, Department of Electronic and Computer Engineering, [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-Supervisor: Prof. [Jun Zhang](https://eejzhang.people.ust.hk/);
+* 2019.09-2024.06, Ph.D.
+Degree, Department of Electronic and Computer Engineering, [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
+Supervisor: Prof. [Prof. Johnny K.O.
+Sin](https://ece.hkust.edu.hk/eesin);
-* 2019.10-2020.11, Visiting Ph.D., Department of Electrical and Computer Engineering, [University of Houston](https://uh.edu/).
-Supervisor: Prof. [Zhu Han](http://www2.egr.uh.edu/~zhan2/);
-* 2018.09-2022.06, Ph.D.
-Degree, Department of Informatics and Communication Engineering, [Xiamen University](https://en.xmu.edu.cn/).
-Supervisor: Prof. [Liqun Fu](https://funlab2017.github.io/liqun.html);
-* 2015.09-2018.06, M.Phil.
-Degree, Department of Information and Communication Engineering, [Ningbo University](http://iso.nbu.edu.cn/).
-Supervisor: Prof. [Min Jin](https://scholar.google.com/citations?user=dpgtDH8AAAAJ&hl=en).
+* 2016.09-2019.06, M.S.
+Degree, Integrated Circuit Engineering, [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/).
+Supervisor: Prof. [Zehong Li](https://icse.uestc.edu.cn/info/1332/1730.htm).
-* 2011.09-2015.06, B.E.
-Degree, Communication Engineering, [China Jiliang University](https://english.cjlu.edu.cn/).
+* 2012.09-2016.06, B.E.
+Degree, Microelectronics, [Changchun University of Science and Technology](https://sie.cust.edu.cn/).

 ---
 ### What's News